ansible/ansible/docs/docsite/rst/dev_guide/testing_validate-modules.rst

-  319       ``RETURN`` fragments missing  or invalid 320       ``DOCUMENTATION.options`` must be a dictionary/hash when used 321       ``Exception`` attempting to import module for ``argument_spec`` introspection ..
+  319       ``RETURN`` fragments missing  or invalid 320       ``DOCUMENTATION.options`` must be a dictionary/hash when used 321       ``Exception`` attempting to import module for ``argument_spec`` introspection 322       argument is listed in the argument_spec, but not documented in the module 323       argument is listed in DOCUMENTATION.options, but not accepted by the module ..
 ---------   -------------------
   **4xx**   **Syntax**